Solas Nua

 Solas Nua ([ˈsˠɔlˠəsˠ n̪ˠuː]; "new light" in Irish) is a Washington, D.C.-based Irish contemporary arts organization.
 Founded in 2005, its first event was a production of the play Disco Pigs by Enda Walsh.
-While it is best known for its theater offerings, Solas Nua also presents programming in areas including film, music, visual arts and literature.
+While it is best known for its theatre offerings, Solas Nua also presents programming in areas including film, music, visual arts and literature.
 The organization puts special emphasis on promoting recent work by up-and-coming Irish artists.

 Past theater productions

 In its 2008–09 season Solas Nua performed Disco Pigs by Enda Walsh at 59E59 Theaters in New York City as part of the first Irish Theater Festival.
 Solas Nua produced this play again in D.C. in their 2009–10 season.
 In the 2008–09 season Linda Murray directed Gerald Murphy's Take Me Away and Des Kennedy directed the American premiere of Marina Carr's Woman and Scarecrow.
 Solas Nua also produced a series of readings of 11 plays commissioned by Belfast theater company Tinderbox.

 In Solas Nua's 2009–10 season they presented David Ireland's Everything Between Us in D.C., Buffalo and Philadelphia.
 They also produced Rosemary Jenkinson's Johnny Meister and the Stitch.

 2010–11 events included Swampoodle by Tom Swift.
 This place-based performance was created in collaboration with Ireland's Performance Corporation at the U-Line Arena.
-Solas Nua also presented John Paul Murphy's The Prophet of Monto, and Arthur Riordan and Bell Helicopter's musical Improbable Frequency.
+Solas Nua also presented John Paul Murphy's The Prophet of Monto and Arthur Riordan and Bell Helicopter's musical Improbable Frequency.

 In 2012–13 Solas Nua commissioned and performed Bradley O’Gill and the Little People by Tom Swift.

 In 2014 Solas Nua began play-reading series in Washington, D.C. and in Boston.

 In 2015, Solas Nua hired Rex Daugherty as the second artistic director of the company.
-He had previously appeared as an actor in Solas Nua productions, and became a company member in 2008.
+He had previously appeared as an actor in Solas Nua productions and became a company member in 2008.
 His theatre productions have earned Solas Nua their first Helen Hayes Award (Outstanding Ensemble - The Frederick Douglass Project).

 2016 - Wild Sky by Deirdre Kinahan and Little Thing Big Thing by Donal O'Kelly.

 2017 - Coolatully by Fiona Doyle and the updated Misterman by Enda Walsh.